Public Land Survey System: Application

 The first surveys under the new rectangular system were in eastern Ohio in an area called the Seven Ranges.
-The Beginning Point of the U.S. Public Land Survey is located at a point on the Ohio-Pennsylvania border between East Liverpool, Ohio, and Ohioville, Pennsylvania, on private property.
+The Beginning Point of the U.S. Public Land Survey is at a point on the Ohio-Pennsylvania border between East Liverpool, Ohio, and Ohioville, Pennsylvania, on private property.
 A National Historic Landmark marker commemorating the site lies on the side of a state highway, exactly 1112 ft to the north of the point.

 Ohio was surveyed in several major subdivisions, collectively described as the Ohio Lands, each with its own meridian and baseline.
 The early surveying, particularly in Ohio, was performed with more speed than care, with the result that many of the oldest townships and sections vary considerably from their prescribed shape and area.
 Proceeding westward, accuracy became more of a consideration than rapid sale, and the system was simplified by establishing one major north–south line (principal meridian) and one east–west (base) line that control descriptions for an entire state or more.
 For example, a single Willamette Meridian serves both Oregon and Washington.
 County lines frequently follow the survey, so there are many rectangular counties in the Midwest and the West.

 Non-PLSS regions

 The system is in use in some capacity in most of the country, but large portions use other systems.
 The territory under the jurisdiction of the Thirteen Colonies at the time of independence did not adopt the PLSS, with the exception of the area that became the Northwest Territory and some of the southern states.
 This territory comprises Georgia, Connecticut, Delaware, Kentucky, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, and West Virginia.
 The old Cherokee lands in Georgia use the term section as a land designation, but it does not define the same area as the section used by the PLSS.
 Maine uses a variant of the system in unsettled parts of the state.
-Parts of Texas, western New York, northwest Pennsylvania, western Georgia, western Kentucky, western Tennessee, and northern Maine use state-developed survey systems similar to PLSS.
+Parts of Texas, western New York, northwest Pennsylvania, western Georgia, western Kentucky, middle and western Tennessee, and northern Maine use state-developed survey systems similar to PLSS.

 Other major exceptions to PLSS are: